osanstrong/arfc.github.io/manual/guides/getting_serpent_license.md

 of group constants supporting safety analysis of Molten Salt Reactor core designs.
 This work will contribute to my thesis work in advanced reactor multi-physics methods for safety analysis and design optimization.
-Data and software management in this work will abide by all license guidelines and will be informed by the export control officer
+Data and software management in this work
 ```

 After this request is submitted, RSICC might request